Goodness-of-Fit Testing for H\"older-Continuous Densities: Sharp Local Minimax Rates: Discussion

 \subsubsection{Influence of the norm}

 We cover the scale of all $L_t$ distances for $t\in [1,2]$.
 Among these distances, only the $L_1$ distance is an $f$-divergence.
 We also identify a duality between the norms: When testing in $L_t$ norm, the bulk radius is expressed in terms of the $L_r$ norm, where $r$ and $t$ are linked through the relation $r = \frac{2\alpha t}{(4-t)\alpha+d}$.
 Depending on the value of $r$, the hardest and easiest null $p_0$ to test are different. \boundedcase{For $r < 1$, $\|p_0\|_r$ is maximal when $p_0$ uniformly small and is minimal for spiked $p_0$'s (see the example of the spiky null in Subsection \ref{Examples_subsection}).
 Over a fixed bounded domain $[0,\lambda]^d$ (for large $\lambda$ depending on $L$), the uniform distribution is therefore the most difficult density to test, while the spikiest densities are the easiest ones.
-This hierarchy is reversed when $r>1$ (see Subsection \ref{Examples_subsection}).\\ }\unboundedcase{If $r < 1$, then $\|p_0\|_r$ can be made arbitrarily large if the density $p_0$ is sufficiently small everywhere on $\R^d$.
+This hierarchy is reversed when $r>1$ (see Subsection \ref{Examples_subsection}).\\

+}\unboundedcase{If $r < 1$, then $\|p_0\|_r$ can be made arbitrarily large if the density $p_0$ is sufficiently small everywhere on $\R^d$.
 Conversely, $\|p_0\|_r$ is minimal for spiked $p_0$ and so is $\rhob(p_0)$ (see the example of the spiky null in Subsection \ref{Examples_subsection}).
-This hierarchy is reversed when $r \geq 1$.}
+This hierarchy is reversed when $r \geq 1$. }\\

+One could argue that the $L_t$ distances lack operational meaning (for example, it is possible for a density $ p$ to be arbitrarily close to the true density $p_0$ in $L_2$ distance, but trivially distinguishable from $p_0$).
+In fact, it is true that our expression of the minimax separation radius $\rho^*$ is not invariant by rescaling when $t>1$ (see Proposition~\ref{Rescaling_proposition}).
+In particular, it is not a ``good'' notion of difficulty for the considered testing problem.
+The right notion of difficulty is rather given by the \textit{ratio}